New Jersey Bariatric Center

 RELATED: Prescription Weight Loss Medication Options

 Habits matter.
 The medications work alongside lifestyle changes, not in place of them.
-Without a change in lifestyle habits such as mindful eating, portion control, and increased physical activity, when medications are stopped there is a higher chance for weight regain.
-At New Jersey Bariatric Center our medical weight loss program includes live nutrition and exercise classes that sets the foundation for lifestyle changes.
+Without a change in lifestyle habits such as mindful eating, portion control, and increased physical activity, when medications are stopped there is a higher chance of regaining weight.
+At New Jersey Bariatric Center® our medical weight loss program includes live nutrition and exercise classes that sets the foundation for lifestyle changes to support you in keeping the weight off.

 Finding additional support from weight loss groups, family members and friends can also help you stay on track.